The Diary of a Drug Fiend by Aleister Crowley (Audible)

 During lockdown, I’ve tried to make a concerted effort to go on a long walk once a week.
-I call it an effort, because I mean at least an 8-10 mile walk because there are only so many outings you can do in your immediate vicinity without getting bored.
-I concluded that the longer the walk, the more scope there was for finding new places.
-Up until 6th July, if you lived in Wales, you couldn’t travel by car to have a jolly day out, so the start and end of the walk from the house might be boring…but the rest of the route could open up new experiences.
+I call it an effort, because it must be at least a 10 mile walk.
+There are only so many daily walks you can do in the immediate vicinity without getting bored, hence pushing for more then 10,000 steps!
+I concluded that the longer the walk, the more scope there was for finding new places to explore - all perfectly legal too!

 As I tend to do the majority of my walking alone, I have started listening to my audible books en route.
 I used to listen to books in the car, but as it’s now mainly sitting on my drive there is a backlog of books to be listened to.
 A book that piqued my attention was Diary of a Drug Fiend by Aleister Crowley.
 I thoroughly enjoyed the book but was reticent to share my thoughts about it.
 Should I publicly admit to reading a book by such a villainised figure, someone the tabloids had branded “The Wickedest Man in the World.”
 You only have to look at Twitter to see how people enjoy misconstruing what someone has said…would it be safer to keep my head down about reading books by the world-renowned occultist?